JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 This is further evidence of the Scheme's failure to comply with the development plan and contractual requirements.
 It is also a breach of the compulsory purchase code (ODPM 06/04), which says that the Acquiring Authority must show that there is a _"realistic prospect of the land being brought into beneficial use within a reasonable timeframe"_.
 The Objectors submit that seven years is not a reasonable timeframe.

 @.
-The Objectors note that there is nothing in the DPA compelling NHHT to complete any of the development phases should they be declared unviable.
+The Objectors note that there is nothing in the DPA compelling NHHT to complete any of the development phases should NHHT declare them unviable.

 ## NHHT breaches terms of DPA & refuses to continue funding Scheme
 @.
 NHHT has breached various provisions in the DPA including its obligation to purchase 5 P&R (Purchase & Repair) street properties on the open market, that it was repair and subsequently offer on shared equity terms to leaseholders on the FDS, in order to provide a wider rehousing choice (see para 4.2.2.13 of the DPA Business Plan Section 4).